telepresenceio/telepresence/docs/reference/inside-container.md

 # Running Telepresence inside a container

-All Telepresence commands now have the global option `--docker`.
+The `telepresence connect` command now has the option `--docker`.
 This option tells telepresence to start the Telepresence daemon in a docker container.

 Running the daemon in a container brings many advantages.
 The daemon will no longer make modifications to the host's network or DNS, and